tcltk/tcl/doc/markdown/lsearch.md

 : This negates the sense of the match, returning the index of the first non-matching value in the list.

 [-start=0+index]{.lit}
 : The list is searched starting at position *index*.
-The interpretation of the *index* value is the same as for the command **string index**, supporting simple index arithmetic and indices relative to the end of the list.
+The interpretation of the *index* value is the same as for the command [string index][string], supporting simple index arithmetic and indices relative to the end of the list.

 ## Contents description options